Borrowers say they were wrongly denied loan forgiveness. Now, help is on the way

 Now, Crowe says she has a message for the department and its loan management companies.

-"I feel like maybe they don't understand who they're dealing with," she says, that "there are a lot of people in this country conditioned to believe that no one's looking out for them, that no one has their best interests at heart."
+"I feel like maybe they don't understand who they're dealing with," she says.
+"There are a lot of people in this country conditioned to believe that no one's looking out for them, that no one has their best interests at heart."

 And Crowe worries these latest mistakes will lead some borrowers to simply give up on the promise of the department's PSLF overhaul.